AreebAhmadSiddiqui/JavaScript-Learning/Notes.md

 In contrast, arrow functions do not have their own this binding.
  Instead, they inherit the this value from the enclosing (lexical) scope where they are defined.
  This means that this inside an arrow function refers to the this value of the nearest non-arrow parent function or the global object if no such parent exists.

+ # Lession 19 ( IIFE )

+->In JavaScript, when you declare variables or functions without any protection, they automatically become part of the global scope (usually the window object in browsers).
+This leads to global namespace pollution, which can cause:
+->Naming Collisions – If two scripts use the same variable name, they overwrite each other.
+->Memory Leaks – Unused variables stay in memory because they’re globally accessible.
+->Unpredictable Bugs – Other scripts can accidentally modify your variables.

+How IIFE Solves This?
+-> An IIFE creates a private scope where variables are confined inside the function and disappear after execution.

+// standard IIFE
+(function () {
+  // statements…
+})();

+// arrow function variant
+(() => {
+  // statements…
+})();

+// async IIFE
+(async () => {
+  // statements…
+})();

+-> Named IIFE ( functional one) and Normal IIFE arrow function -> We can use multiple iife just remember to add semi colon ( that can be anywhere before the start of the other function) -> In our code example I have taken one after the other ( lekin man lo doosra wala hazaar line ke baad hota lekin agar kahin bhi ; a jega to cancel ho jaega wo lekin hn dhyan rakhna ki semicolon turant laga do call hone ke just baad ()(); )

+# Lession 20 ( Execution Context and Call Stack)

+## Everything in JS happens inside an execution context

+## JavaScript is synchronous single threaded language

+->An Execution Context is the environment where JavaScript code runs, consisting of:

+Variable Environment (hoisting, scope).

+Scope Chain (access to outer variables).

+this Binding (context-dependent).

+It is created in two phases (Memory Allocation → Execution) and managed via the Call Stack.

+-> For In depth look at the code

+# Lession 21 ( Control Flow )

+-> If you dont add break it will execute all the staments below it till it finds next break it can even execute default

+-> So, inside a switch statement, once a case statement matches the given variable, all following statements will be executed ignoring the criteria until a break statement or closing curly bracket is encountered

+-> default can be placed anywhere

+-> Truthy values and Falsy Values

+-> Learn falsy values

+false, 0 ,-0,BigInt 0n,"",null,undefined,NaN

+-> Nullish Coalescing Operator (??)

+-> // || drops falsy value